TygroTheProgrammer/BiZZDesignToCherwellAPI/README.md

-# 🔄 BiZZDesign to Cherwell Field Sync
+# 🔄 BiZZDesign to Cherwell

 This project is a **Python-based tool** that automatically syncs important application data from a platform called **BiZZDesign** into another platform called **Cherwell**.
 It connects to both systems via their APIs (a way for software to talk to each other), extracts specific information, and updates it in the target system.